HiltonRosenfeld/aws-summit/README.md

 # RAG on Bedrock

-This demo is available to run on [Streamlit](https://aws-summit-sydney-2024-demo.streamlit.app), or you can run the demo yourself using the instrcutions below
+This demo is available to run on [Streamlit Cloud](https://aws-summit-sydney-2024-demo.streamlit.app), or you can run the demo yourself using the instrcutions below

 ### Setup to run your own instance